 The Condition of the Bottle

 As with any collectible item, the condition of the bottle will play a significant role in its value.
-The closer a bottle is to original condition the more value it will have.
+The closer a bottle is to its original condition, the more value it will have.

 - Original label